han-xie/han-xie.github.io/_posts/2020-03-12-literature-review.md

 - The standard objective function has a strong assumption.
 Observation at time *t* depends on the corresponding hidden state only.
 This is not exactly true [[Reference](https://medium.com/@jonathan_hui/speech-recognition-maximum-mutual-information-estimation-mmie-a0db565764aa)].

+### End-to-end speech recognition using lattice-free MMI (2018)

+- Authors: Hossein Hadian, Hossein Sameti, Daniel Povey, Sanjeev Khudanpur
+- Popular end-to-end approaches: (1) connectionist temporal classification (2) RNN-Transducers (3) attention-based methods
+- Attention-based models have performed very well in a few tasks such as machine translation but, unless the training data is very large, they have not been as effective for speech recognition tasks [[Ref.
+6](https://arxiv.org/abs/1508.04395)].

 ## Weighted Finite State Transducer

 ### Speech Recognition Algorithms Using Weighted Finite-State Transducers